abenav4/E-Commerce-Desktop-Application/README.md

 # E-Commerce-Desktop-Application
 Functional E-Commerce Desktop Application built in Java for CSC207 Class.
-UI Component requires JavaFX, for which installation instructions are provided below.
+UI component requires JavaFX, for which installation instructions are provided below.

 Welcome to Group 0147's Trading System.